Very few first-time home buyers ask for a sewer

 This Midtown buyer was simply lucky.
 Although advised to get a sewer inspection beforehand, the buyer declined.
 If it wasn't for the geyser during the final walk-through, the sewer problem might not have been discovered until months after the transaction closed.

-It seems that the dream of past generations was to pay off a mortgage.
-The dream of today's young families is to get one.
-I would love to hear from you, about your Real Estate Dreams and questions.
+to get one.
+I would love to hear from you, about your Real Estate Dreams and

 Email me at scott@gerharterrealtors.com.